Skip to main content

 show_prime_change_order_batch

-Retrieve detailed information about a specific prime change order batch in Procore to manage construction project financials and contract modifications.
+Retrieve detailed information for a specific prime change order batch using its project and batch ID.
+Returns a JSON object with complete batch details.

 Instructions